X-POWER0/xnawiki/Web Articles/Riemers/Riemers3DXNA2flightsim11pointsprites.md

     _effect.Parameters["xPointSpriteSize"].SetValue(0.1f);
 ```

-As for all objects rendered into a 3D world, you first need to set the World, View and Projection matrices.
+As for all objects rendered into a 3D world, you first need to set the World, View, and Projection matrices.
 Specific to the PointSprites technique, you need to pas the camera position, as well as the camera Up direction, allowing the technique to render the 2 triangles so they’re always facing the camera.
-Finally, you need to pass the texture, and define how large you want it to be.
+Finally, you need to pass the texture and define how large you want it to be.

 Obviously, before this can work, we first need to define both camera variables in the Properties section of our code: